Larkinz/dba-critics/README.md

 #### Functional specifications

-The website should have navigation to switch between the different sections of the hompage and to nagivate to other pages, such as the album or the login page.
+The website should have navigation to switch between the different sections of the homepage and to navigate to other pages, such as the album or the login page.
 There should be buttons that link to external websites, such as concert ticket sellers.
 Content on the website should support different screen sizes.
 Wherever appropriate and or possible, visible indicators should be shown to users when they can perform an action on the website (like clicking a link or a button).

 #### Content requirements